 Community Policing Development (CPD) Microgrants Program

-Applicants are invited to propose demonstration or pilot projects to be implemented in their agency that offer creative ideas to advance crime fighting, community engagement, problem solving, or organizational changes to support community policing in one of ten areas (see text box below).
+Applicants are invited to propose demonstration or pilot projects to be implemented in their agency that offer creative ideas to advance crime fighting, community engagement, problem solving, or organizational changes to support community policing in one of the following areas:

 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.

 For additional assistance we encourage you to visit the Supplemental Application Materials Page, where you will find frequently asked questions, appendices, additional fact sheets, links to webinars, and other resources.